abhishek-1010B/ContentGeneratorai/README.md

 ## 📝 About the Project

-The AI Study Material Generator combines AI capabilities with scalable SaaS architecture to provide a seamless learning experience.
+The AI Study Content Generator combines AI capabilities with scalable SaaS architecture to provide a seamless learning experience.
 With advanced AI features powered by Gemini AI, it generates tailored study materials, quizzes, and summaries, making learning effective and efficient.
 Whether you're an individual learner or a large institution, this platform adapts to your needs.

 ### Key Goals of the AI Study Material Generator:
 - Simplify the creation of personalized learning materials